 8. Beware the Internet of Things

 The recent Mirai botnet targeting Internet of Things (IoT) devices underscores the vast and poorly understood threat that IoT vulnerabilities present.
 PCs, servers, laptops, printers, routers, switches, process control devices, kiosks, phones and tablets, sensors and “single-purpose” devices like environmental monitors can all be springboards for attacks.
 Assessing your environment and mitigating current vulnerabilities is a first step toward limiting the growing threat that IoT devices present to nearly every company.
+(EDIT: We now offer IoT-specific security assessments to serve this growing need.)

 To talk with an expert about some options and approaches that will make your organization more secure, resilient and mature, contact Pivot Point Security.